fakeharxy/CV/README.md

 #### Technical Writing

 Both in a team, using Jira in an Agile environment, and working solo, including owning my own company for contracting purposes.
-Spoke to Stakeholders, did usability testing, liased with developers about features, and completed release notes and all documentation for several softawre products.
+Communicated with Stakeholders, ran usability testing, liased with developers about features, and completed release notes and all documentation for many software products.

 - http://www.netbiscuits.com/knowledge-base/
 - The above documentation was created in Wordpress with DITA methodologies, as the sole technical author of Netbiscuits.